-- Instead of paying by check, you can have your Part D late enrollment penalty automatically withdrawn from your bank account.
-Please contact Member Services for additional information to pay your plan premium by an Electronic Funds Transfer (EFT). - Clover Health will automatically deduct your Part D late enrollment penalty on about the 5th of each month (if the 5th falls on a weekend, the deduction may be made the following business day).
+- Instead of paying by check, you can have your plan premium automatically withdrawn from your bank account.
+Please contact Member Services for additional information to pay your plan premium by an Electronic Funds Transfer (EFT). - Clover Health will automatically deduct your plan premium on about the 5th of each month (if the 5th falls on a weekend, the deduction may be made the following business day).

-Option 3: You can have the Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: You can have the plan premium taken out of your monthly Social Security check

-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your penalty this way.
+You can have the plan premium taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)